BrentDorsey/datastax-tickdb-full/README.md

  - Create CASSANDRA_HOME environment variable
     - `vi ~/.bash_profile` (open your bash profile in vi)
     - `i` (enable insert mode)
-    - Create environment variable and it to your path
+    - Create CASSANDRA_HOME environment variable and it to your path
 ```
 # ----- cassandra home
 export CASSANDRA_HOME="/Users/{your username here}/bin/cassandra"
 export PATH=$CASSANDRA_HOME/bin:$PATH
 ```
- - `esc:x` (press the escape key type :x and hit enter to save changes)
+ - `esc:x` (press the escape key and type :x and hit enter to save changes)
  - `source ~/.bash_profile` (reload .bash_profile to load the new environment variable)
  - Start Cassandra
     - `./bin/cassandra/bin/cassandra`
  - Verify Cassandra is running and you can login
-    - Cassandra is shipped with a default superuser who's user name and password are `cassandra`
+    - Cassandra is shipped with a default superuser the user name and password `cassandra`
-    - `cqlsh localhost -u cassandra` (start [cqlsh](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlsh.html?hl=cqlsh) the CQL interactive terminal)
+    - `cqlsh localhost -u cassandra` (start [cqlsh](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlsh.html?hl=cqlsh) the CQL interactive terminal as the cassandra user)
-    - `cassandra` (password)
+    - `cassandra` (enter password)
-    - After successfully logging in you bash prompt should be `cassandra@cqlsh>`
+    - After successfully logging in your bash prompt should be `cassandra@cqlsh>`
     - `exit`

 See [Installing DataStax Distribution of Apache Cassandra 3.x on any Linux-based platform and Mac OS X](http://docs.datastax.com/en/cassandra/3.x/cassandra/install/installTarball.html) for more detailed information.